akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 1. Click on the association type you want to edit in the grid
 1. The edit form appears
 1. Only the labels can be edited for a type of association
-1. Click on the “save” button to save your changes
+1. Click on the `Save` button to save your changes

 The code cannot be changed once created.